laineil/containers/README.md

 $ docker build -t laineil/[app_name] -f [dockerfile_choose] .
 ```

-## Vulnerability Scan
+## Vulnerability scan

-As part of the release process, use [Snyk](https://app.snyk.io/) to scan and analyze vulnerabilities.
+As part of the release process, use [snyk](https://app.snyk.io/) to scan and analyze vulnerabilities.

 ## Issues and Contributing